 There are three key pieces of legislation administered by the Valuer-General.

-This Act provides for statutory valuations to be undertaken by the Valuer-General for rating and taxing purposes.
+This Act provides for statutory valuations to be undertaken by the Valuer-General for rating and taxing purposes and for the Valuer-General to provide other valuation services to Government bodies.
 Statutory valuation services may be supplied to the Valuer-General by contract valuers via a competitive tender process.

-The Act enables land owners to object to statutory valuations.
+The Act enables land owners to object to a statutory valuation.
 Objections must be lodged using the Notice of Objection form within 60 days from the date of receipt of Notice of Valuation.

 Objections may be referred to the Land Valuation Court or the Supreme Court.

 This Act deals with the acquisition of land by the Crown, local authorities and promoters.
 The legislation sets out the formal acquisition process including entry onto property, how compensation is to be assessed and dispute resolution.

 The Act also set out the process to be followed for the acquisition of land for the purposes of major infrastructure projects.
 These provisions have expanded certain time frames in which action must be taken to facilitate the acquisition for these purposes.

 Officers of the OVG undertake the acquisition of land as delegates of the Minister administering the Act.

 Note: The Land Acquistion Act is currently under review.
 See Proposed Amendments to the Land Acquisition Act.